 The Award for Promoting Acoustics to the Public

 The Award for Promoting Acoustics to the Public has been created to encourage activity that generates greater awareness of the importance of acoustics outside the acoustics' fraternity, that is to people without acoustical expertise.
 The award may recognise either a single piece of outstanding work or sustained long-term activity.
 The award is made every 2 years.
 Examples of work would include: Writing articles for the non-acoustic press; Authoring web pages; demonstrations and lectures; Work with schools to promote acoustics; media work on TV or radio; Exhibitions.
 The Institute would particularly welcome applications which demonstrate a pro-active engagement with the public; instances where the applicants have initiated and developed new activities, rather than simply responding to opportunities provided by others.
 Innovative and ground-breaking engagements are particularly welcome.
 Nominations can be for individuals, charitable organisations or companies.
 In the case of nominations for companies, it is necessary to show that the public engagement has gone above and beyond what might be expected to be the usual activities of a company.
 An award will only be made in any given year to a worthy recipient.
 Nominations may be made by third parties or by the individual concerned, in either case with documented evidence of the work involved.
 The award itself is an engraved glass trophy, which together with a written citation will normally be presented at an Institute conference.
-The deadline for nominations is 15 January 2018.
+The deadline for nominations for 2024 is 30 October 2023.

-The Award for Services to the Institute
+The Award for Distinguished Services to the Institute

-The Award for Services to the Institute was introduced so that the Institute could publicly acknowledge the debt owed to individual members who have provided sustained assistance over the years in some way with the running of the Institute.
+The Award for Distinguished Services to the Institute was introduced so that the Institute could publicly acknowledge the debt owed to individual members who have provided sustained assistance over the years in some way with the running of the Institute.
 The award is a simple memento with a written citation and is preferably to be presented at a conference.
 There is no time scale or limit on the numbers of this award.

-The IOA Young Persons' Award for Innovation in Acoustical Engineering (sponsored by Cirrus)
+The IOA Young Persons Award for Innovation in Acoustical Engineering (sponsored by Cirrus)

 ANC and IOA Prizes